cellux/blog/contents/articles/moving-to-nfs-root/index.md

 [previous]: ../my-first-day-with-the-raspberry-pi/

-In the Raspbian image which I downloaded, this file has the following contents (also verifiable with the offset mount trick):
+In the Raspbian image which I downloaded, this file has the following contents:

 ```
 dwc_otg.lpm_enable=0 console=ttyAMA0,115200 kgdboc=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline rootwait
 ```

+(all on one line)

 This had to be changed like this: